The Index of Dirac Operators on Incomplete Edge Spaces: Connection and Dirac operator

 \section{Connection and Dirac operator}

-Let $(M, g)$ be an incomplete edge space which is spin, $\SPB \lra M$ the spinor bundle for a fixed spin structure with connection $\nabla$, and let $\eth$ be the corresponding Dirac operator.
-Given an orthonormal frame $e_{i}$ of the tangent bundle of $M$, the Dirac operator satisfies
+Let $(M, g)$ be an incomplete edge space which is spin, $\SPB \lra M$ the spinor bundle for a f\/ixed spin structure with connection $\nabla$, and let $\eth$ be the corresponding Dirac operator.
+Given an orthonormal frame $e_{i}$ of the tangent bundle of~$M$, the Dirac operator satisf\/ies

-where $c(v)$ denotes Clifford multiplication by the vector $v$.
-See \cite{Roe, LM1989} for background on spinor bundles and Dirac operators.
-The main goal of this section is to prove Lemma \ref{thm:diracwithgoodconnection} below, where we produce a tractable form of the Dirac operator on a collar neighborhood of the boundary $\p M$, or equivalently of the singular stratum $Y \subset X$.
+where $c(v)$ denotes Clif\/ford multiplication by the vector $v$.
+See \cite{LM1989, Roe} for background on spinor bundles and Dirac operators.
+The main goal of this section is to prove Lemma~\ref{thm:diracwithgoodconnection} below, where we produce a tractable form of the Dirac operator on a~collar neighborhood of the bounda\-ry~$\p M$, or equivalently of the singular stratum~$Y \subset X$.